CITM-UPC/smolEngine/README.md

 ## How to use

--pan camera around with right click of mouse
+- Pan camera around with right click of mouse
--zoom with mouse wheel
+- Zoom with mouse wheel

 while right click of mouse is clicked:
 -w,a,s,d to move around
 -q,e to go up or downn
--mouse wheel to augment or decrease camera speed
+-Mouse wheel to augment or decrease camera speed

-##License
+## License

 MIT License